vladutbutnaru/phonecom-api/README.md

 The tests are standard go tests and can be run with the go test command.

 # Error handling & display
 The CLI handles and displays usage errors and http/network errors.
 The network errors messages are taken from the go-resty library.
 The usage messages are taken from the urfave-cli library.
 The HTTP errors are taken from the Phone.com API response.
-Additionally, with the -vr flag additional information about the error might be provided.
+Additionally, with the -vrm flag additional information about the error might be provided.

 # Deliverables
 The code for the CLI along with the tests and the sample input JSONs will be pushed to Phone.com code repository.
 Additionally, all the changes made during the process of finding workarounds for overcoming the swagger bugs will be provided.